 Information about Imaging and Metal Ion Testing

-That is a question for your physician and the evaluation must be made in the cost benefit analysis of the potential harms of removing the device to that of replacing it all together.
+That is a question for your physician but the evaluation must weigh the cost/benefit analysis.
+[Potential harms of removing the device vs. that of replacing it all together].
 Many factors such as one’s age, health, weight and other risk factors must be carefully considered.
-See your orthopedic surgeon to discuss this potential problem and other avenues of medical treatment to see what is best for you and your family.
-You will find that surgeons that are experienced with the harms from this device may not be the same surgeon that put in the device.
+See your orthopedic surgeon to discuss this potential problem and other avenues of treatment to see what is best for you and your family.
+You will often find that surgeons experienced with the harms from the recalled Stryker hip implant devices may not be the same surgeon that put in the device.
 You may also want to get a second opinion and ask what components are going to be utilized and if the physician is limited by contract or experience to a certain manufacturer.
-Experience related to this modular component matters.
-Stryker in 2012 even has released an extraction protocol for the benefit of the surgeon. http://literature.ortho.stryker.com/files/LSP70.pdf
+Experience related to these modular components matter.
+Stryker in 2012 even has released an extraction protocol for the benefit of the surgeon related to the Rejuvenate/ ABG2 stem removal. http://literature.ortho.stryker.com/files/LSP70.pdf

 There are risks to having any type of surgery but knowing more about the procedure and how to deal with it is key.
 This is a very painful and complicated procedure.
 A second hip surgery is usually longer and more intense than the first and not all patients are candidates for a revision surgery.
 Only a trained medical doctor can make this determination with you after conducting the requisite blood tests, x-rays, MRIs and other medical examinations.

-One common question many patients have is what responsibility, if any, do the doctors and/or orthopedic surgeons that implanted these have in this nationwide Stryker hip implant recall.
+One common question many patients have is what responsibility, if any, do the doctors and/or orthopedic surgeons that implanted these devices have in this nationwide Stryker hip implant recall.
 Our firm’s research and findings are clear: NONE in the cases we have seen and reviewed to date.
-Stryker has failed to convey their findings on the increasing failure rates of Stryker Rejuvenate and ABG II Modular-Neck Stem devices to surgeons and made the product that was defective.
+Stryker has failed to provide information prior to implantation of the increasing failure rates of Stryker Rejuvenate /ABG II Modular-Neck Stems, and LFIT v40 metal heads.
+Stryker made and marketed the device to your surgeon.
+Had your surgeon known in hindsight of the problems created by these products, your surgeon likely would not have utilized them.
+Thus we see this as a product liability issue, not one of medical malpractice.

-A jury can consider the following list concerning non-economic factors for the Stryker Rejuvenate and ABG II Modular-Neck Stem hip replacement recall lawsuit:
+A jury can consider the following list concerning non-economic factors for the Stryker LFIT V40 Femoral Head, Stryker Rejuvenate and ABG II Modular-Neck Stem hip replacement recall lawsuit:

 1) Any lost wages or loss of earning capacity;